 NeuroAffective Touch® (NAT)

+NeuroAffective Touch (NAT) is the work of Dr. Aline LaPierre.
 Touch is at the foundation of our relational experience.
 Scientific evidence has shown that attuned, caring touch is critically important for normal brain development as well as for healthy emotional and cognitive maturation.

 What is NeuroAffective Touch®